plone/bobtemplates.plone/docs/develop.rst

 Intro
 =====

-We can have standalone templates and subtemplates for bobtemplates.plone.
+We can have standalone templates and sub-templates for bobtemplates.plone.
 By convention we will have a python module and a template folder for every template and use some generic functions from the base module.

 All templates are living inside the ``bobtemplates/plone`` folder, in their own template folder.